Patient Information During COVID-19

 • A protective barrier has been placed at the front desk.
 If you are speaking with an MOA, we ask that you do so from behind the protective shield.

-• Your doctor will, at a minimum, be wearing a mask and gloves when seeing you.
+• Your doctor will, at a minimum, be wearing a mask when seeing you.
 They may also wear a gown, face shield, and/or medical eyewear depending on the circumstances.

 These procedures are subject to change/be modified pending Provincial Health Office Guidelines.